-You often become so weighed down by real-world responsibilities that you don’t have the time, energy, or money to do those things that you were so certain you’d always do.
+You often become so weighed down by real-world responsibilities that you don’t have the time, energy, or money to do those things that you were so certain you’d do.

 But, while I like to think back on my teenage years as being breezy and carefree, I’ve recently realized that it was also an incredibly educational part of my life that laid the foundation for my financial future.

 No, I didn’t have to worry so much about my income at that age, but it was still a period when I learned a great deal about how to successfully manage my money — even if it was just a meager paycheck from my part-time job during high school.